homjxi0e/ReaCOM/Classes/mmc.md

 ## Author bohops
 Synopsis:
-Use MMC file to invoke CLSID to drag the files Scriptlet or payload anything you want to execute it
+Microsoft Management Console is including the file to invoke CLSID to drag the files Scriptlet or payload anything you want to execute it

 MMC.exe:
 MMC – CLSID Web Address Link
 Though not nearly as exciting as the remote command execution/lateral movement technique, MMC can be used to invoke CLSID payloads for evasive loading and Run Key persistence.
 Let’s setup our MMC console file to demonstrate this example